songli/BioinformaticCourse/BioinfoBashRecipes.md

 Make sure you have your data in the directory.
 ```
-cd ~/Research
+cd ~/Research/Proj1
 ls data
 ```

 ### 1. How many genes/chromsomes/contigs are in my fasta file?

-The anatomy of a fasta file
+The anatomy of a fasta file (from www.arabidopsis.org)
 ```
 >Chr1 CHROMOSOME dumped from ADB: Jun/20/09 14:54; last updated: 2009-02-02
 TTGTTTTGCTTCTTTGAAGTAGTTTCTCTTTGCAAAATTCCTCTTTTTTTAGAGTGATTTGGATGATTCAAGACTTCTC